 Four-time Tony Award® winner Terrence McNally (Ragtime, Kiss of the Spider Woman) explores the rich history of the Ballets Russes, Sergei Diaghilev’s itinerant Russian ballet company, in his newest play Immortal Longings.
 Surrounded by great talents of art, design, and music, the tempestuous relationship between Diaghilev and dancer Vaslav Nijinsky revolutionizes dance forever.

 Age recommendation: 17 and up for adult language, sexual situations, and full nudity

-Run time: 1 hour and 20 minutes with no intermission
+Run time: 2 hours and 30 minutes with one 20 minute intermission